California: Drugmaker paid doctors to overprescribe Humira

 AbbVie paid for doctors' meals, drinks and travel to get them to write more prescriptions for Humira, according to the lawsuit.
 The kickback scheme also included nurses whom the company sent to the homes of patients taking the drug, the lawsuit says.

 The nurses saved doctors money by handling paperwork and other tasks that normally fall to physicians' offices.
-They also downplayed Humira's risks when patients raised concerns, the lawsuit says.
+They were presented as extensions of the doctors' offices, but in fact blocked patients from communicating their concerns about Humira to physicians and downplayed the drug's risks, according to Jones and the lawsuit.

 "If given the choice between two medications, one which comes with free nurses and administrative staff and another that requires the provider to pay professional salaries, the provider cannot but help factor the substantial nursing kickback into their prescribing calculus," the lawsuit says.